1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

     Make sure that you set the retraction distance and speed to the correct values for a direct drive!
-In general, it's supposed to be something around 1mm distance and probabyl around 50mm speed.
+In general, it's supposed to be something around 1mm retraction distance for direct drive systems like the **Neo**.
 If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which might get clogged then.
+You can found some more informations about this topic in the section [Retraction Settings](../calibration.md/#retraction-settings) of the chapter [Calibration](../calibration.md).

 ??? tip "Feeder Gear Pressure"